AChen-qaq/ProML/README.md

 # ProML: Prompt-Based Metric Learning for Few-shot NER

-This repo contains the source code for our paper:  [**Prompt-Based Metric Learning for Few-shot NER**](https://openreview.net/pdf?id=wHt8UumYfGT).
+This repo contains the source code for our paper:  [**Prompt-Based Metric Learning for Few-shot NER**](https://arxiv.org/abs/2211.04337).

 ## Requirements

-Run the following script to install the remaining dependencies,
+Run the following script to install all dependencies

 ```shell
 pip install -r requirements.txt